isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

  - thread-pool-size: number of dhcp service threads.

  - packet-queue-size: maximum size of the packet queue.
+There is one queue, regardless of how many threads are running.

  - packet-queue-statistics: average queue size for last 10, 100 and 1000
    packets.
+This statistic uses approach similar to unix ``top`` command.
+   The averaged queue size for the last 10 packets can be considered an instantenous value, while average for the last 1000 packets shows longer term trend.

 The ``high-availability`` information is returned only when the command is sent to the DHCP servers being in the HA setup.
 This parameter is